Centralia mine fire: Aftermath

 In 1992, Pennsylvania governor Bob Casey invoked eminent domain on all properties in the borough, condemning all the buildings within.
 A subsequent legal effort by residents to have the decision reversed failed.
 In 2002, the U.S. Postal Service revoked Centralia's ZIP code, 17927.

 In 2009, Governor Ed Rendell began the formal eviction of Centralia residents.
-By early 2010, only 5 occupied homes remained, with the residents determined to stay.
+By early 2010, only five occupied homes remained, with the residents determined to stay.
 In lawsuits, the remaining residents alleged that they were victims of "massive fraud", "motivated primarily by interests in what is conservatively estimated at hundreds of millions of dollars of some of the best anthracite coal in the world".
-In July 2012, the last handful of residents in Centralia lost their appeal of a court decision upholding eminent domain proceedings and was ordered again to leave.
-State and local officials reached an agreement with the seven remaining residents on October 29, 2013, allowing them to live out their lives there, after which the rights of their properties will be taken through eminent domain.
+In July 2012, the last handful of residents in Centralia lost their appeal of a court decision upholding eminent domain proceedings and were again ordered to leave.
+State and local officials reached an agreement with the seven remaining residents on October 29, 2013, allowing them to live out their lives there, after which the rights of their properties would be taken through eminent domain.

 The Centralia mine fire also extended beneath the town of Byrnesville, a few miles to the south.
 The town had to be abandoned and leveled.

 The Centralia area has now grown to be a tourist attraction.
 Visitors come to see the smoke and/or steam on Centralia's empty streets and the abandoned portion of PA Route 61, popularly referred to as the Graffiti Highway.

-As of April 2020, efforts began to cover up Graffiti Highway by the private owner of the road.
+As of April 2020, efforts to cover up Graffiti Highway by the private owner of the road were begun.
 The abandoned highway was covered with dirt in April 2020, generally blocking public access to the road.

-Increased air pressure induced by the heat from the mine fires has interacted with heavy rainfalls in the area that rush into the abandoned mines to form Pennsylvania's only geyser, the Big Mine Run Geyser, which erupts on private property in nearby Ashland.
+Increased air pressure induced by the heat from the mine fires has interacted with heavy rainfalls in the area, which rush into the abandoned mines to form Pennsylvania's only geyser, the Big Mine Run Geyser, which erupts on private property in nearby Ashland.
 The geyser has been kept open as a means of flood control.

-The fire and its effects were featured in 2013 on America Declassified on the Travel Channel, and on Radiolab's Cities episode.
+The fire and its effects were featured in 2013 on America Declassified on the Travel Channel, on Radiolab's Cities episode, and on 99% Invisible's Mini Stories: Volume 18 episode.

-The Silent Hill video game series draws on these events, although the film is based in West Virginia.